rulewis/journey-optimizer.en/help/using/building-journeys/general-events.md

 To configure a timeout for an event, follow these steps:

-1. Activate the **[!UICONTROL Enable the event timeout]** option from the event properties.
+1. Activate the **[!UICONTROL Define the event timeout]** option from the event properties.

 1. Specify the amount of time the journey will wait for the event.

-1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set the timeout path]** option.
+1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set a timeout path]** option.
 If this option is not enabled, the journey will end for the individual once the timeout is reached.

     ![](../assets/event-timeout.png)